Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

 Gleyber Torres At The Plate

-- Among qualified batters in MLB, he ranks 41st in batting average, 41st in on-base percentage, and 56th in slugging.
+- Among the qualified batters in MLB action, he ranks 43rd in batting average, 42nd in on-base percentage, and 59th in slugging.

-- In 71.2% of his 153 games this season, Torres has picked up at least one hit.
-He's also had 44 multi-hit games.
+- Torres enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .263.

+- Torres has reached base via a hit in 110 games this season (of 154 played), and had multiple hits in 44 of those games.

-- Torres has driven in a run in 45 games this season (29.4%), including 19 games with more than one RBI (12.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Torres has an RBI in 45 of 154 games this season, with multiple RBI in 19 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.